University of Nevada Las Vegas

 Turn in Assignment 2 at the beginning of class today.

-Today we will continue the discussion of recurrences.
 I will prove the master theorem today.

 If time permits, we will discuss amortized analysis.